kengoldfarb/pin-it-node/README.md

 		return;
 	}

 	console.log('Success!
-The board has been created.');
+The board has been updated.');
 	console.log(pinObj);
 })
 ```

 __Currently only pinning of images is supported__

-### Getting the boardId
+###Getting the boardurl and userurl

-You can get the boardId by going to pinterest and inspecting the GET request to http://www.pinterest.com/resource/BoardResource/get/.
-You should see it listed in the "module_path" parameter of the request in the format: ```resource=BoardResource(board_id=1234567)```
+If you look at any the url of any board, you will be looking at: ```http://www.pinterest.com/userurl/boardurl/```

 ### Getting the pinId
 (for pin removal)
 It's easy to grab from the html of the board.
 Look for the href in the ```.pinImageWrapper``` class.
 If you are viewing a pin, the pinId is the number in the url.

 ### Board Category
 There is a limted number of categories that Pinterest lets you choose from: